-Since the credit crunch began it has become more difficult for people without a good credit rating to borrow money.
+Since the credit crunch began it has become more difficult for people with a bad credit score to get a mortgage.

 Before 2007, the sub-prime sector - ie. people with bad credit - was viewed as a lucrative area of the mortgage market for lenders, and these kind of loans were widely available.